Steemblocks/Steem-Local-Broadcast/README.md

 node cancelDelegation.js "avro33" 0.00
 ```

-This returns All the STEEM delegation from the account `avro33`.
-Then you can delegate again using **steemDelegation.js** your desired amount to the accounts.
+This returns all STEEM delegation from the account `avro33`.
+After canceling, you can delegate again using `steemDelegate.js` with your desired amount.

+### Node Failover

+All scripts include automatic node failover:
+- If the primary node fails, the system automatically switches to the next available node
+- The operation is retried on the new node without user intervention
+- The process continues until a working node is found or all nodes have been tried

 ---